buildingSMART/IDS/Documentation/units.md

 # Units in IDS

-Numerical measure values are represented using SI units.
+Numerical measure values are represented in IDS files using SI units.
+When IFC models are verified, their values

 The following table lists the physical quantities and their units.
 A full list of IFC Defined types can be found in the IFC documentation.

 | Ifc Defined Type name                | Physical Quantity description | Unit         | Unit Symbol | Dimensional exponents   | Unit enumeration                                  |